Omkar090804/pbl2/README.md

 ## About

-Imaginify is a powerful AI-powered image transformation platform built with Next.js.
+PixMorph is a powerful AI-powered image transformation platform built with Next.js.
 The application allows users to easily transform, restore, and enhance images using AI capabilities provided by Cloudinary's transformation services.

 ## Features